sylphxltd/zen/packages/rapid-tui/README.md

 ### Automatic Emoji Width Detection

-Zen TUI automatically detects how your terminal renders emoji with **Variation Selector-16 (VS-16)**.
+Rapid TUI automatically detects how your terminal renders emoji with **Variation Selector-16 (VS-16)**.
 This ensures consistent layout across different terminals.

 **Why this matters:**
 - Emoji like 🖥️ (U+1F5A5 + U+FE0F) render as **width 1** in macOS Terminal.app but **width 2** in iTerm2